Sometimes it’s hard to wait for a thousand dollars, isn’t it?

 You aren’t eligible for a refund advance if you file online; you have to go into an office to obtain it.
 And, when you go into the office, you pay fees.

 I wanted to know how much those fees were, so I called H&R Block, Liberty Tax, and Jackson Hewitt offices in my city, Jacksonville, FL.

 The following three sections detail the conversations I had with customer service representatives.
 Each heading lists the tax preparer and the fee I was quoted for them to prepare my free tax refund advance.

 H&R Block’s tax refund advance program is called Refund Advance, and the advance is disbursed to you on an H&R Block Emerald Prepaid MasterCard in amounts of $500, $700, $1,250 or $3,000.

 I made a call to H&R Block’s customer service line to find out how much an office visit would be.

 They asked me three questions.
 The first two questions were feelers for whether or not I had assets (home, rental properties, stock) or if I was self-employed.
 If I answered yes to either of those questions, I would’ve been quoted a higher price for my office visit.

 However, I answered no because I wanted to see how much it would cost for an average person with one W-2.

 I was asked if I was claiming any dependents and I said yes, as would someone who is getting the Earned Income Tax Credit.
 Their quote to process my return? $120.
-Think that’s expensive?
-Wait until you hear what I was quoted at Liberty Tax.

 I called a local Liberty Tax just like I did when I dug up pricing for H&R Block.
 The representative on the phone also asked a series of questions: Was I self-employed?
 Did I have just one W-2?
 Did I have dependents?